nazmariam/kottans-frontend/README.md

 ![Intro to HTML and CSS](https://github.com/nazmariam/kottans-frontend/raw/master/task_html_css_intro/1.png)

+This course has interesting submission of information, perceived easily.

 ![HTML Academy: first two sections, "Basics of HTML" & "Basics of CSS" free and paid courses done ](https://github.com/nazmariam/kottans-frontend/raw/master/task_html_css_intro/2.png)

+I couldn't stop in time and passed both courses to the end :) It was the best waste of money of late))) my world will not be the same

 ## Git Collaboration